erasmolpa/profile/README.md

 ## PROFESSIONAL SUMMARY
 Erasmo is a Pragmatic Software Engineer with more than 17 years of experience in the Software Industry.
 He considers himself a good team player and is an extremely humble and empathetic person.
-His great desire to learn, research, make decisions and face new challenges, has made Erasmo assume various roles in his professional career but always have as a reference that he loves interacting with persons and coding (in that order).
+His great desire to learn, research, make decisions and face new challenges, has made Erasmo assume various roles in his professional career but always has as a reference that he loves interacting with persons and coding (in that order).
 As a leader, He can manage teams, coordinate projects, and ensure the quality of deliverables.

 ## EXPERIENCE